sliday/resume-job-matcher/readme.md

 ### Modify Scoring Criteria

 Adjust the scoring logic in the `match_resume_to_job` function's prompt as needed to better fit your specific requirements.

-## Output Interpretation

-- **Emojis and Labels**: Each candidate is assigned an emoji and label based on their score.
-  - Example: `🌟🚀 candidate.pdf : 98% - Cosmic Perfection`

-- **Match Reasons**: For candidates scoring above 80%, key reasons for the match are displayed.

-- **Website Status**:
-  - Active websites are included in the evaluation.
-  - Inactive or unreachable websites result in a score penalty and are marked as `(inactive)`.

 ## Troubleshooting